DerwenAI/bwyd/README.md

 These represent the experienced end-consumer of a graph of parameterized `Closure` objects, for a particular event.

-A close programming analogy would be _logs for one pipeline instance_ where ops data gets collected and feedback may suggest and guide subsequent modifications of the `Closure` definitions which were employed.
+A close programming analogy would be _logs_ for one CI pipeline instance, where ops data gets collected and feedback may be used to guide subsequent modifications of the `Closure` definitions which were invoked.

 Experience defines the shared  "communication" of cooking.
-In practice, `Observable` objects collect annotations (photos, comments, stories, successs/failures) for a recipe.
+In practice, `Observable` objects collect audience annotations (photos, comments, stories, successs/failures) for recipes.